Emergency Communication: A Comprehensive Guide for Property Managers

 Building Systems

-Within the building, communication becomes more specific:
+Within the building, communication becomes more specific.
+Here’s how:

 Fire alarm and voice systems